Effective Date: May 23, 2018

 Access Requests: You may request access to any of your Personal Information that you have previously provided to us through the Services.
 You may also request that we update, modify or delete your Personal Information that we have collected.
-Please contact us by email at contactus mwe.com to exercise these rights.
+Please contact us by email at privacy mwe.com to exercise these rights.

 Please note that we cannot remove or modify your Personal Information from the databases of third parties to which we have disclosed your information prior to your opt-out or access request.
 Please contact those third parties directly.